Here are some ideas for low-cost items that could make your life easier!

 You can also find helpful products for gardening, as well as things that make travelling around easier.
 Here are some things to help you out when you're heading outside.

-In the garden, a long-handled hoe can help you avoid stooping.
-This as well as other types of long handled tools can cost between $30 to $50 from a variety of retailers.
+In the garden, long-handled garden tools can help you avoid stooping.
+This can cost between $30 to $50 from a variety of retailers.

 If you have difficulty walking on uneven surfaces when outside, you may be considering using a walking frame.
-It's recommended that you seek advice from a physiotherapist for this.
+Support items such as this require professional advice.
+Seek advice from a physiotherapist to ensure safe use of walking aids.

 My Aged Care.
 Aids to stay independent. https://www.myagedcare.gov.au/aged-care-services/aids-to-stay-independent